Vincent Flemmi

 Vincent James Flemmi (September 5, 1935 – October 16, 1979), also known as "Jimmy The Bear", was an American mobster who freelanced for the Winter Hill Gang and the Patriarca crime family.
 He was also a longtime informant for the Federal Bureau of Investigation.
-He was also the brother of government informant Stephen Flemmi.
+He was the brother of fellow mobster and government informant Stephen Flemmi.

 Early life

 Vincent Flemmi was born in 1935, to Italian immigrant Giovanni Flemmi (1892–1991), and Mary Irene (née Misserville) Flemmi (1912–2000), who was of Irish descent.
 He was raised in the Orchard Park tenement located at 25 Ambrose Street in Roxbury, Massachusetts.
 His father Giovanni was a bricklayer who, according to fellow mobster Kevin Weeks, served in the Royal Italian Army during World War I. His mother was a full-time homemaker.
 He was the brother of Stephen Flemmi and Michael Flemmi.

 Criminal career

+In the late 1950s, Flemmi and his brother Stephen joined the Roxbury Gang led by the brothers Walter, William and Edward "Wimpy" Bennett, who controlled bookmaking and drug dealing in the Roxbury and South End neighborhoods of Boston.

 During the Boston gang wars of the 1960s, Vincent, along with Joseph Barboza became so feared, that the city's newspaper photographers often attached a note on the back of their arrest photos: "NO credit on photograph".